vnglst/onsland/README.md

 ### Development Tips

-Enable drag-and-drop label positioning by setting `DEV_MODE = true` in [static/country.js](static/country.js).
+Enable drag-and-drop label positioning by setting `DEV_MODE = true` in [public/country.js](public/country.js).
 Check the browser console for the current label positions to update the configuration.

 ## Technology

-- **Framework**: Fresh (Deno) - Used primarily as a web server with server-side rendering and file-based routing (no islands architecture)
+- **Backend**: Express.js (Node.js 24+) - Minimal web server with Handlebars templating for server-side rendering
-- **Client-side**: Vanilla JavaScript loaded as separate modules - no framework-specific hydration or client-side routing
+- **Client-side**: Vanilla JavaScript - No framework dependencies, all interactivity handled in the browser
 - **Visualization**: D3.js, d3-hexbin, and TopoJSON
 - **Data**: [Eurostat Land Cover Statistics 2022](https://ec.europa.eu/eurostat/databrowser/view/lan_lcv_ovw/default/table)
 - **Deployment**: Docker-ready for Coolify and other platforms

 ### Architecture Notes

-This project uses Fresh as a simple web server rather than a full-stack framework.
-All interactivity is handled through vanilla JavaScript files loaded directly in the browser, keeping things simple and avoiding the complexity of islands architecture or client-side hydration.
+This project uses a simple Express server for routing and templating.
+All interactivity is handled through vanilla JavaScript files loaded directly in the browser, keeping the stack minimal and avoiding framework complexity.

 ## Author